center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    ...
    ```

-   Reviewing the history file, we see the user scp commands to the specified IP address.
+   Reviewing the history file, we see the user uses scp commands to a specified IP address.

 ### 🔮 Reference Code & Reporting
 <details>